 A deliciously tasty Paleo Cuban Pork roast that is fall of the bone tender!
 Marinaded in a combination of warm spices, subtle herbs, lime and orange juice, this pork roast will melt in your mouth!
-It’s Paleo, Whole30 and Gluten Free.
+It’s low carb, keto friendly, Paleo, Whole30 and Gluten Free.

 Once of the BEST things about living in Mississippi is the BBQ, there’s really nothing quite like it back home in Scotland.
 My most favoritest (is that a word?) thing to order is pulled pork, I just can’t get enough of it!